ladderlife/cellophane/README.md

 #### Full-blown case

 The full-blown case is shown below, and includes parser and reconciler code.
-The following code is directly taken from the Om Next quickstart.
+The following code is directly taken from the Om Next Quick Start.

 A full stack TodoMVC example with server-side rendering in [fullstack_example](./fullstack_example).